SimonHoenscheid/vagrant-puppet-development-environment/README.md

 	vagrant halt
 **destroy an environment**

-	vagrant destroy -f
+	./cleanup_all_vagrantboxes.sh
 **connect to a vagrant box**

 	vagrant ssh *boxname*

-**connect a new box to the puppetmaster**
+**connect different OS Clients to puppetmaster**

-1. add new hostname and ip to hostlist on top of vagrant file
-2. copy the block of the puppetclient01 node and edit the ip and name
-3. safe the vagrant file
+1. go to clients directory
+2. choose the OS with the matching puppet version (p3 =Puppet3, p4=Puppet4)
+3. boxes puppetclient0{1-5} are prepared for each OS.
-4. execute vagrant up
+4. execute vagrant global-status
-5. the box ist connected, happy development
+5. start up the next box in a row:
+6. vagrant up puppetclient0n

 ##TODO

 * get rid of puppet deprecation warnings for the Puppet3 agents (roll out new config)
-* add multi OS Support
 * setup puppetexplorer node
 * setup foreman node (will not work with Puppet 4 atm)
 * cleanup code
 * do more things in puppetcode, less in scripts

-## OS IMAGES PLANNED

-* debian/jessie64
-* debian/wheezy64
-* puppetlabs/centos-6.6-64-nocm
-* centos-71-x64-vbox
-* elastic/oraclelinux-6-x86_64
-* elastic/oraclelinux-7-x86_64
-* ubuntu/precise64
-* ubuntu/trusty64
-* ubuntu/xenial64

-## OS IMAGES AVILABLE

-* non generic debian 8

 ##FIXED
 * fix the puppetmaster -> puppetdb communication bug with Puppet3 [Bug] (https://github.com/SimonHoenscheid/vagrant-puppet-development-environment/issues/1)